-If you want the radio to automatically reply to all test call, you can enable automatic test call reply.
+If you want the radio to automatically reply to all test calls, you can enable automatic test call reply.

-- 1. Press and hold CALL-MENU to display the normal menu. - Select Setup and then Test Reply.
-Choose Auto and press ENT-1W/25W.
-The radio will automatically send an acknowledgement when it receives a test call.

-3. To disable automatic test call reply, repeat the steps above and select Manual.
+- 1. Press and hold CALL-MENU to open the normal menu. - 2.
+Select Setup and then Test Reply. - 3.
+Choose Auto and press PUSH/ENTER. - 4.
+To disable automatic test call reply, repeat the steps above and select [Manual].